muraliSingh7/ai_powered_notes_app/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
 ```

+4. Set Up the Database
+    - Open your Supabase project
+    - Go to the **SQL Editor**
+    - Copy and paste the contents of [`postgres.sql`](./postgres.sql) into the editor
+    - Click **Run** to set up your database schema and policies

-4. Run the development server:
+5. Run the development server:

 ```bash
 npm run dev